 Cocoa Powder.
-I use ordinary unsweetened cocoa powder.
+I use natural unsweetened cocoa powder.
 This works great in the cake and the frosting.

 Applesauce!
 But I don’t find ‘egg replacements’ to be crucial in vegan baking, though I do use them for flavor/moisture.
 Really it’s more the vinegar/baking soda combination that is crucial in this cake.
 The applesauce is more for moisture than anything else.

-What is the vinegar for?
-It reacts with the baking soda and helps the cake to rise.
+The vinegar reacts with the baking soda and helps the cake to rise.
 I used white vinegar, but you can use apple cider vinegar too, they are interchangeable.